-8 Reset the Lift wheel.
+- 8 Reset the Lift wheel. - 9 Switch the Primaries wheels palette to Log mode.

-TIP Press Option-Z (macOS) or Alt-Z (Windows) to toggle between the primaries and Log wheels.
+TIP Press Option-Z (macOS) or Alt-Z (Windows) to toggle between the Primaries wheels and Log controls.

 - 10 Drag the Shadow master wheel to the left to lower the black point without clipping it.
-Note that the tree details begin to pop out against the mountains and ground. - 11 In the adjustment controls, drag LR to the left to redefine the low range of the shadows.
+Note that the tree details begin to pop out against the mountains and ground. - 11 In the adjustment controls, drag the Low Range parameter to the left to redefine the low range of the shadows.
 Because of this narrower shadow range, adjustments to the Shadow wheel will be more focused on altering the compressed shadows at the bottom of the image. - 12 Drag the Shadow master wheel to the left to further expand the compressed shadow range.
-Keep adjusting the LR and Shadow master wheel controls until you see a good amount of detail in the foreground of the viewer.
+Keep adjusting the Low Range and Shadow master wheel controls until you see a good amount of detail in the foreground of the viewer.